Sweden: Constitutional framework

-Most of the State administrative authorities (statliga förvaltningsmyndigheter) report to the Government, including (but not limited to) the Armed Forces, the Enforcement Authority, the National Library, the Swedish police and the Tax Agency.
-A unique feature of Swedish State administration is that individual cabinet ministers do not bear any individual ministerial responsibility for the performance of the agencies within their portfolio; as the director-generals and other heads of government agencies reports directly to the Government as a whole; and individual ministers are prohibited to interfere; thus the origin of the pejorative in Swedish political parlance term ministerstyre (English: "ministerial rule") in matters that are to be handled by the individual agencies, unless otherwise specifically provided for in law.
+Most of the State administrative authorities (statliga förvaltningsmyndigheter) report to the Government.
+A unique feature of Swedish State administration is that individual cabinet ministers do not bear any individual ministerial responsibility for the performance of the agencies within their portfolio; as the director-generals and other heads of government agencies report directly to the Government as a whole; and individual ministers are prohibited from interfering; thus the origin of the pejorative in Swedish political parlance term ministerstyre (English: "ministerial rule") in matters that are to be handled by the individual agencies, unless otherwise specifically provided for in law.

 The Judiciary is independent from the Riksdag, Government and other State administrative authorities.
 The role of judicial review of legislation is not practised by the courts; instead, the Council on Legislation gives non-binding opinions on legality.
 There is no stare decisis in that courts are not bound by precedent, although it is influential.

-Political parties and elections

-The Swedish Social Democratic Party has played a leading role in Swedish politics since 1917, after the Reformists had confirmed their strength and the left-wing revolutionaries formed their own party.
-After 1932, most governments have been dominated by the Social Democrats.
-Only six general elections since World War II—1976, 1979, 1991, 2006, 2010 and 2022—have given the assembled bloc of centre-right parties enough seats in the Riksdag to form a government.